Search results

 Foetus in bishop’s coffin was probably his grandson

+This article is over 5 years old, and the information may therefore be outdated.
 Bishop Peder Winstrup died in 1679, and is one of the most well-preserved human bodies from the 1600s.
 Researchers at Lund University in Sweden may now have solved the mystery of why a foetus was hidden in his coffin in Lund Cathedral.
-DNA from the bishop and the foetus, along with kinship analyses, has shown that the child was probably the bishop's own grandson.
-Something is protruding between Bi
+DNA from the bishop and the foetus, along with kinship analyses, has shown that the

 VR helps us experience historical places